Welcome to the latest post in an occasional series about features of the Cardiff skyline.

 This mini project got under my skin the more I tinkered with perspectives and thought about the concept of transmission, how we all personally transmit and are transmitted to, how the masses are fed with propaganda, how a nation can be understood or misunderstood globally by what it transmits and how that transmission is received.
 Transmission encompasses the act of delivering or presenting any message, but intended meaning can always be wildly at odds with interpretation.
 This could equally lead to misunderstandings, awkward social situations and given transmission practices of the current US President, perhaps war.

 We are all broadcast transmitters now thanks to global connectivity, mobile telecommunications, data and the big old internet.
 But also in other ways: the clothes we wear, what they say, how we decorate ourselves with jewellery and tattoos and laptop stickers.
 We are forever transmitting messages.
 This huge mast could be some sort of giant looming analogy, a sprawling omniscient symbol of all of our connectedness?
 You could write a cultural studies thesis on the concept of contemporary transmission.
-It might even be more interesting than broadcasting frequencies.
+It might be more interesting than broadcasting frequencies.

-A more fearless, arguably reckless photographer may have sought a closer vantage point on Wenvoe Transmitting Station.
+A more fearless, arguably reckless photographer could have sought a closer vantage point on Wenvoe Transmitting Station.
 Certainly a number of striking compositions and perspectives could be achieved from the foot of the mast, looking directly up, and of course with a drone, looking down.
 And it would be interesting to take a closer look at the buildings.
 However, I had the dog with me.
 I also have reservations about proprietorial looking cows and electrocution.

 Need to commission photography for your own claim on the Cardiff skyline?
 Please get in touch.